»High Availability Installation

 As shown above, Boundary is broken up into its controller and worker server components across 3 EC2 instances, in 3 separate subnets, in three separate availability zones, with the controller API and UI being publically exposed by an application load balancer (ALB).
 The worker and controller VM's are in independant auto-scaling groups, allowing them to maintain their exact capacity.

-The workers must be able to establish a connection to clients which they interact.
+The workers must be able to establish a connection to the hosts with which they interact.
 In the architecture above, we place them in the public subnet so our remote client can establish a session between them and the target VM.

 Boundary requires an external Postgres and KMS.
 In the example above, we're using AWS managed services for these components.
 For Postgres, we're using RDS and for KMS we're using Amazon's Key Management Service.